 10. Lengthen your returns policy

 Most returns policies are 30 days or less.
-If you want to reduce returns, double or triple this.
+If you want to reduce returns for your eCommerce store, double or triple this.
 While this might seem counterproductive, increasing the number of days a customer can return a product removes the urgency surrounding returns.
 This urgency is what fuels most returns, but by removing it your customers are more likely to get attached to the product they were going to return (or simply forget about it).
 This will reduce the number of returns you receive, and in some cases can strengthen the returns (and return reasons) you do receive, as the customer is more likely to be honest due to the increased timeframe, compared to a customer rushing to process a return and filling in any old reason to get it done before they are no longer eligible.

 11. Make returns the best experience possible for your customers